I am a

 - We offer a range of professional development courses.

 What we see on our screens shapes our opinions and informs our desires.
 Whether it's YouTube, a historical documentary or high rating television drama, a creative vision unfolding on screen has tremendous power to entertain, astonish, inform and disrupt.

 Your screen studies degree at Griffith focuses on the key aspects of today's rapidly changing media and screen industries.
-Developing your cinematic interest and knowledge, it gives you the creative, technical and professional skills needed to succeed.

 Study screen studies at Griffith